jasonhuntrods-toast/vscode-test-helper/README.md

-# vscode-test-helper
+# Test Helper VSCode Extension

-A simple extension for launching tests quickly.
+A simple extension I'd like to make more open/flexible.
+Current used for quickly launching my own tests.